Zunbil dynasty: End of the Turk Shahis (822 CE)

-Saffarids conquest (870 CE)
+Saffarids Conquest (870 CE)

 The Zunbils were finally defeated in 870 AD by the Muslim conqueror Yaqub bin Laith al-Saffar (r.
 861–879 AD, founder of the Saffarid dynasty), who conquered the entire Zunbil territory from his base in Sistan.

 Yaqub bin Laith al-Saffar started his eastern conquests in 870/871 CE, when he marched against the Kharijites of Herat, and defeated them.
 He then marched towards Karukh, and defeated another Khariji leader who was named Abd al-Rahman.
 His army would then march to Ghazna, conquering the Zunbils, and further to Bamyan and Kabul, pushing the Hindu Shahis to the East, conquering these territories in the name of Islam by appointing Muslim governors.
 From there they moved to north of the Hindu Kush and by 870 AD the whole of Khorasan was brought under Saffarid control.
 The Panjshir Valley was now under Ya'qub's control, which made him able to mint silver coins.

 According to C.E.
 Bosworth, the Saffarids achieved, for the first time, Muslim expansion in eastern Afghanistan, after more than two centuries of plundering raids by the Muslim governors of Sistan and fierce resistance from the rulers of the region.

 The Hindu Shahis, setting up defenses in Gandhara, continued the resistance to the eastern expansion of Islam until circa 1026 CE.

 Religion

-In his travel diaries, the Chinese monk Xuanzang reported in the early 700s that there were numerous Buddhist stupas in the area of Zabul, which may been built by Ashoka in the 3rd century BC.
-He also reported hundreds of Buddhist monasteries, and dozens of Hindu temples.
-In addition the temple of the Hindu god Zun was in the region, drawing many pilgrims.
+In his travel diaries, the Chinese monk Xuanzang reported in the early 700s that the temple of the Indo-Iranian god Zun/Sun(Surya) was in the region.
+He also reported there were numerous Buddhist stupas in the area of Zabul.
+There were dozens of Hindu temples and hundreds of Buddhist monasteries.
+In addition, drawing many pilgrims.
+According to Wink, it was clear that Zunbils ruled over a predominately Indian realm.